Program overview

 Connect to self, others and Country in a day of play and team challenges out on Country.
 Enjoy the beauty of the natural environment and develop your sense of place and wellbeing.
-Students will learn aborignal and traditional games to develop fundamental movement and interpersonal skills.
-They will have fun using and learning about Aboriginal tools such as boomerangs, coolamons, woomeras, and grinding stones .
+Students will learn Aboriginal and traditional games to develop fundamental movement and interpersonal skills.
+They will have fun using and learning about Aboriginal tools such as boomerangs and clap sticks.
 They will be challenged as they find their way through obstacles and create a camp base.
 A day that promotes connection, teamwork, fair play, self-management and wellbeing in a natural setting.

 Students are encouraged to bring a healthy litter free lunch to enjoy a picnic in the parklands with their friends.